Tiberriver256/Tiberriver256.GitHub.io/about/index.md

 Hello everyone and thank you for visiting my blog!

-I am a PowerShell enthusiast who is currently working at Haworth in Holland Michigan.
-I have a wife and two boys and we have lots of fun together when I am not PowerShelling or having fun at Haworth.
+I am a Web Development and PowerShell enthusiast who is currently working as a web development consultant at [OST](https://www.ostusa.com/) in Grand Rapids, Michigan.
+I have a wife and two boys and we have lots of fun together when I am not PowerShelling or having fun at work.

 I hope what you read here is useful to you!